-Trello is a simple and user-friendly project management solution.
-Everyone on your team can easily use the drag-and-drop Kanban board to manage tasks and visualize progress throughout the workflow.
-While the software is dead simple to use and has an excellent free plan, it lacks some advanced functionality required for complex projects.
+Everyone on your team will appreciate Trello’s drag-and-drop simplicity and the ability to visualize progress towards your goals.
+While the software is dead simple to use and has an excellent free plan, it lacks the advanced capabilities required for granular project management.

 Trello Compared to the Best Project Management Software